-Diwali snacks recipes – 60 Diwali snacks recipes 2018.
-Wishing all the readers A very Happy, prosperous and safe Diwali.
-This year Deepavali or Diwali will be celebrated on 7th November 2018.
+Diwali Snacks Recipes – Wishing all the readers A very Happy, prosperous and safe Diwali.
+This year Deepavali or Diwali will be celebrated on 12th November 2023.
 This is one of the festivals that holds lot of prominence in the Indian Hindu community.
 Goddess Lakshmi, the mother of Love, health, prosperity and wealth is worshiped with much devotion and grandeur on this day.
 Diwali is celebrated for 3 to 5 days through out India based on the region & customs.

 This is the time of the year when most people spend time with their family members, extended families, relatives and friends.
 Festivals are incomplete without delicious & toothsome foods especially when we spend time with our loved ones.
-Here is a collection of Diwali snacks that may be useful for you to plan ahead your diwali menu.
+If you are new to planning Diwali menu & wondering..

 Do use good quality oil as the shelf life of the snacks depends on the kind of oil used.
 Avoid reusing oil.